MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

    - if :var:`a` is a :type:`callable`, then :var:`a` is considered as a *stateless iterator*, and the matrix will be filled with the values :var:`v` returned by iterating :expr:`s, v = a(p, s)`.

+.. function:: mat:swpvec (ij)

+   Return the real, complex or integer matrix :var:`mat` after swapping the elements at the indexes given by :expr:`i, j = ipairs(ij)` from the :type:`iterable` :var:`ij`, i.e. interpreting the matrix as a vector.

+.. function:: mat:remvec (ij)

+   Return the real, complex or integer matrix :var:`mat` after removing the elements at the indexes given by the :type:`iterable` :var:`ij`, i.e. interpreting the matrix as a shrinking vector, and reshaped as a column vector.

 .. function:: mat:insvec (ij, a)

    Return the real, complex or integer matrix :var:`mat` after inserting at the indexes given by the :type:`iterable` :var:`ij`, i.e. interpreting the matrix as a vector, the values given by :var:`a` depending of its kind: